willemave/wordpress/readme.txt

 ### BookFresh is a powerful online scheduling software ###

 BookFresh is a FREE online scheduling Wordpress plugin that’s used by over 100,000 businesses who offer over 100 different kinds of services in many different countries.
-With BookFresh, your customers will have everything they need to book the right service with the right person at the right time – all online!
+With BookFresh, your customers will have everything they need to book the right service with the right person at the right time.
+We use simple Short Codes to enable scheduling on any page in your WordPress site!

 ### BookFresh is easy and you could be booking new business in minutes! ###